Sarcoprion: Description

-Sarcoprion had a thin, pointed snout, with a pair of tooth whorls along the midline of its upper and lower jaws and a greatly elongated rostrum compared to its relatives for which comparable skull material is known.
-The most complete known specimen consists of a partial cranium and lower jaws.
+Sarcoprion had a thin, pointed snout, with two opposing rows of large teeth along the midline of its upper and lower jaws.
+The rostrum was greatly elongated compared to its relatives with comparable known skull material.
+The most complete known Sarcoprion specimen consists of a skull and lower jaws which are nearly 90 cm long, and the total length of the animal was estimated to be up to 6 m by paleontologist John A. Long.

 Nielsen suggested that, based on his reconstruction of the genus' skull and lower jaw, Sarcoprion was likely incapable of closing its mouth.
-Rows of flattened teeth were present along the lateral surfaces of the mouth in addition to the midline tooth whorls, and Nielsen proposed these were likely armor for the snout rather than used for crushing prey.
+Rows of tile-like, flattened teeth (termed pavement teeth) were present along the lateral surfaces of the mouth in addition to the midline tooth whorls, and Nielsen thought these were likely armor for the snout rather than useful for feeding.